soutomas/edar/README.md

 #> Dropped: disp hp drat wt qsec
 #> Warning: Groups with fewer than two datapoints have been dropped.
 #> ℹ Set `drop = FALSE` to consider such groups for position adjustment purposes.
-#> Warning: Groups with fewer than two datapoints have been dropped.
+#> Groups with fewer than two datapoints have been dropped.
 #> ℹ Set `drop = FALSE` to consider such groups for position adjustment purposes.
 ```